xinzhen-lab/OC-prediction/README.md

-Make sure that all the required packages are installed, run the 'test.py' to check. if all required packages are properly installed, it will print "Negative probability: 42.7% Positive probability: 57.3%".

 # Usage
+Make sure that all the required packages are installed, run the 'test.py' to check.  if all required packages are properly installed, it will give the Negative and Positive probabilities.
 Run 'app.py' and click the http://127.0.0.1:5000/ link on the output window to launch the tool on your local browser.
 ![image](https://user-images.githubusercontent.com/131331281/233333144-6dcc19c0-9c8a-4b1f-b8db-9657c23d687e.png)

+# Note
+Missing values please leave blank.
+This tool is tolerant of missing values.
+Note that more accurate predictions might be expected only when sufficient lab test items are provided.

+This code is still under development and periodic updates will be taken to resolve the bugs.